KimiWu123/Samples/README.md

 # Samples
-Plan to put smart contract and golang samples here.
+Samples of Ethereum smart contracts and golang for beginners.

 ## Smart contracts